museun/cargo-whatfeatures/README.md

 with cargo installed, simply do:
 > cargo install -f cargo-whatfeatures

+**Note** you can switch to using [rustls](https://docs.rs/rustls/latest/rustls/) by doing:
+> cargo install cargo-whatfeatures --no-default-features --features "rustls"

+By default it uses the [native-tls](https://docs.rs/native-tls/latest/native_tls/) backend

 **Note** -f will replace the previous installed version

 ## Notes on color